nathan-bell/sual/content/blog/2024/20240213_Jon Benjamin - Well I Should Have.md

 tags: ["youtube"]
 categories: ["blog"]
 ---
-> I don't play piano, at all, and I'm not a huge fan of jazz.
+> _I don't play piano, at all, and I'm not a huge fan of jazz.
 I never was.
-And that's why I thought it would be funny to make a jazz album
+And that's why I thought it would be funny to make a jazz album_ - H. Jon Benjamin

 I still laugh every time I watch this.
 Jon Benjamin, comedian and voice of "Bob" from "Bob's Burgers" decided to make a Jazz album despite not being able to play the piano, and not really even liking jazz, and it works out pretty much how you'd expect.

 {{< youtube JuKJkghC2u0 >}}

+The more you listen to it, the funnier it gets.

+{{< youtubepl PLTmWPce3tGYPB1C8EaicsL6QsCd3xM22x 9Mjxpweba-F5SRMW >}}